 There’s No Place Like Home

-At the end of the day, there’s one upside to buying American that simply can’t be disputed - buying domestic product helps our domestic economy.
+At the end of the day, there’s one upside to buying American that simply can’t be disputed – buying domestic product helps our domestic economy.
 It provides jobs for U.S. workers, and most likely generates business for other U.S. vendors, both of which pump money into the U.S. economy.
 Whatever argument might be made for or against the other pros and cons, this one is hard to dispute.
 In conclusion, there’s more to a purchase than just the physical product.
-Commercial and industrial consumers should spend more time asking questions about the product - and the company behind the product.
+Commercial and industrial consumers should spend more time asking questions about the product – and the company behind the product.
 AML’s a leading manufacturer of handheld devices in the U.S., and for 35 plus years, AML has provided solutions for barcode scanning data collection.